Septic tank replacement frequency

 How do I know if my septic tank needs to be replaced?

-Signs your septic tank needs replacement include slow draining sinks/toilets, sewage backups, and lush, green grass over the drain field - these indicate the system is failing and a full replacement may be required.
+Signs your septic tank needs replacement include slow draining sinks/toilets, sewage backups, and lush green grass over the drain field, which can indicate a failing system.

 Connect with certified professionals in your area